 A few months ago, 50 Abbott, VOAD (Voluntary Organizations Active in Disaster) and food bank volunteers gathered at Feeding America-member Second Harvest Food Bank in New Orleans to do just that – sort, pack, label and stack – compiling 1,200 disaster-relief packs designed to fill the gap for victims of disaster until traditional relief is made available.

-Filled with non-perishable food such as protein bars and bottles of protein drinks, each pack meets one family’s nutritional need up to three days and serves as a first wave of relief after a disaster occurs.
+Filled with non-perishable food such as protein bars and bottles of protein drinks, each pack meets one family’s nutritional need up to three days and serves as the first wave of relief after a disaster occurs.

 Packs were pre-positioned in five Feeding America food banks throughout Louisiana.